pavinpp/MSc-MCM-JAX/README.md

 - **Density ratio independent surface tension** control by directly modifying pressure tensor.
 - **Improved wetting scheme** to handle large range of contact angles ($5 - 170^\circ$) **without large spurious current or thick layers near solid surface**.
 ### Multicomponent Flow Support
-gEOS-LB takes advantage of *pytrees* for computation hence, it can **model any number of components** (each with their own equation of state, initial condition and boundary conditions) without any user modification.
+JAX-LaB takes advantage of *pytrees* for computation hence, it can **model any number of components** (each with their own equation of state, initial condition and boundary conditions) without any user modification.

 ## Wetting model